-- through the postgraduate degree programs of the Faculty of Theology: the one-year Master of Theology, the two-year Research Master, and the Graduate School for doctoral studies.
+- through the postgraduate degree programs of the Faculty of Religion and Theology: the one-year Master of Theology, the two-year Research Master, and the Graduate School for doctoral studies.

 - through annual conferences (usually in June) with both internal and external PhD-students during which work-in-progress is discussed

 - through regular (usually: bimonthly) meetings of its members in a research seminar, where dialogue and cross-fertilization on running projects is stimulated

 - through close cooperation with the International Reformed Theological Institute and participation in its biannual international scholarly conferences.

 - through the provision of hospitality to visiting scholars who study aspects of Reformed and/or evangelical theology